 Graduate legal education is a significant investment of students’ time and money, and should be approached with a full understanding of both the benefits and costs.
 While the Law School has several selective scholarship programs, in most cases, financing a graduate education rests primarily with the student.
 Therefore, all applicants are strongly encouraged to investigate all available financing options.

-NYU Law offers a number of highly competitive scholarships to full-time LLM students, such as the Hauser Global Scholarship, Arthur T. Vanderbilt Scholarship, Dean's Graduate Award, and various Taxation Program Scholarships.
+NYU Law offers a number of highly competitive scholarships to full-time LLM students, which are described below.
 Admission and scholarship decisions are made based on merit without regard to a student’s financial need.
 All scholarship decisions are final and non-negotiable.